 Shaw, D. and O. Sykes (2004) The concept of polycentricity in European spatial planning: reflections on its interpretation and application in the practice of spatial planning.
-International Planning Studies 9.4, 283-306.
+International Planning Studies 9.4, 283–306.

-Southern Daily (2017) Two nationally platforms for the Belt and Road Initiative have been established in the Nansha Free Trade Zone [WWW document].
-URL http://static.nfapp.southcn.com/content/201705/22/c436655.html (accessed 8 January 2021).
+Southern Daily (2017) Two national platforms for the Belt and Road Initiative have been established in the Nansha Free Trade Zone [WWW document].
+URL http://static.nfapp.southcn.com/content/201705/22/c436655.html (accessed 8 January 2021). {Appears to be only accessible in Chinese.
+If so, please give title in pinyin with English translation}

 Spaans, M. and W. Zonneveld (2016) Informal governance arrangements in the southern Randstad: understanding the dynamics in a polycentric region.
-Journal of Economic and Social Geography 107.1, 115-25.
+Journal of Economic and Social Geography 107.1, 115–25.